-You have decided to hitchhike for your future travel: great idea!
-We can only encourage and help you to fully live this beautiful experience made of encounters, exchanges and mutual aid!
+Would you like to hitchhike to travel?
+What a great idea!
+We can only encourage and help you to live this great experience made of encounters, exchanges and mutual aid!
+Whether you’re just a novice, curious or passionate, we hope this guide will give you… a little help to move forward!

 By experience, we have distinguished three categories of drivers among those crossed on the road: